timothyhull/breadpool-self-eval/docs/game_video_clips.md

         - For me, this action is a key element to officiating effectively and building trust with players and coaches.
         - I believed the Green "A" wanted to express their opinion to me, not argue with me, and I feel confident that arguing would have escalated the situation.
         - I estimated that Green "A" needed to express frustration, and I want to earn their trust by listening to understand them, not listening to respond to or argue with them.
-        - I believe this video shows an example of how I treat others with respect and kindness at all times, even when competitive emotions run high.
+        - This video shows an example of how I treat others with respect and kindness at all times, even when competitive emotions run high.

     <center>
         <iframe align="middle" width="560" height="315" src="https://www.youtube.com/embed/qx-EYWrAn5k?start=2211" style="filter: drop-shadow(0 0 0.2rem black);" title="https://youtu.be/qx-EYWrAn5k?&t=2211" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>